Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

   - Alternatively, if you do not have access to Azure OpenAI, you can use the Native OpenAI endpoint.

 - Optionally, you can deploy the API Management service and publish (Azure) OpenAI endpoints there.
-  - You should have an **api-key** for Azure OpenAI, with configured endpoints for GPT 3.5 and, optionally, GPT 4 text language models.
+  - You should have an **api-key** for Azure OpenAI instance, with configured endpoints for GPT 3.5 and, optionally, GPT 4 text language models.
     - Alternatively, you should have an **api-key** for Native OpenAI.
   - For detailed instructions on configuring Azure OpenAI and APIM endpoints, please refer to the project documentation in [azure-openai-chat-web-part.pdf](docs/azure-openai-chat-web-part.pdf) (pages 11-22).